Nick Rizzo

 Nicholas Anthony Rizzo (born 9 June 1979) is an Australian former footballer.
-Rizzo began his career in England with Liverpool, however, he made his professional debut for Crystal Palace where he featured in the Division 1.
+Rizzo began his career in England with Liverpool, however, he made his professional debut for Crystal Palace, where he featured in Division 1.
 He then moved to Italy and played with Ternana, AC Ancona and AC Prato before returning to England with Milton Keynes Dons, Grimsby Town and Chesterfield.
 He has since played in his native land for Perth Glory, Central Coast Mariners and APIA Leichhardt Tigers.
 He was capped once for Australia.